VincentH-Net/QuickCross/Readme.md

 - `TwoWay` data binding where the viewmodel property updates the view and vice versa, e.g. an editable UITextField.
 The bound property can be generated with the propdb2, propdb2c or propdbcol code snippet.
 - `Command` binding (e.g. a UIButton).
 The bound command can be generated with the cmd or cmdp code snippet.

-Note that you can also bind to the selected item in a UITableView with binding modes TwoWay or Command.
+Note that you can also bind to the selected item in a `UITableView` with binding modes `TwoWay` or `Command`.
 When an item in the list is selected, the bound two-way property is set to the selected list item, or the bound command is invoked with the selected item as the command parameter.
 E.g. you can bind to a command to navigate to a detail view for the selected list item.

 The `List` binding parameters are for use with views derived from `UITableView`.
 Support for collection views will be added soon.